aztfmod/documentation/website/docs/rover/intro.md

 ## What is CAF rover?

-Although as a first approach it might seem more natural and simple to use Terraform on your laptop, the CAF **rover** is helping you managing your Terraform deployments on Microsoft Azure and is composed of two parts:
+Although as a first approach it might seem more natural and simple to use Terraform on your laptop, the CAF **rover** is helping you managing your Terraform deployments on Microsoft Azure and has two dimensions:

 * **A container**